Criminal Defense

 1) They must prove that the person charged with possession; 2) did knowingly possess; 3) a usable quantity; 4) of a controlled substance.

-That means that the State needs to obtain and present evidence that the person charged with the offense is precisely the same person who was either arrested or cited by police, that the individual in question knew they were in possession of a controlled substance, and that there was a usable quantity of that substance, and that the substance was actually illegal to possess under Arizona law.
+When facing a drug possession charge in Arizona, the State must provide specific evidence to prove their case.
+This includes proving that the person charged with the offense is the same person who was arrested or cited by police, that they knew they were in possession of a controlled substance, that the substance was illegal to possess under Arizona law, and that there was a usable quantity of the substance.

-In addition to possession charges, if there is a situation where a person is in possession of a certain amount of drugs, then the State can proceed to charge the individual with transportation or sale of drugs.
-This is referred to as the threshold amount, and the actual amount required for this charge varies depending on the substance:
+In addition to possession charges, the State can charge someone with transportation or sale of drugs if they possess a certain amount of drugs, known as the threshold amount.
+The specific amount required for this charge varies depending on the substance in question.

 The drug statutes in Arizona can prove to be very confusing for some.
 Below is a brief description of the various kinds of controlled substances.

-When the law refers to Marijuana they are referring to any part of any marijuana plant, including but not limited to its seeds, from which the resin has not been extracted.
+When the law refers to Marijuana, they refer to any part of any marijuana plant, including but not limited to its seeds, from which the resin has not been extracted.
 A.R.S. § 13-3401(19)

 Peyote means possession of any part of the peyote plant.
 A.R.S. § 13-3401(23).

-Vapor releasing substances essentially refers to any substance that releases a toxic fume or vapor.
+Vapor-releasing substances are any substance that releases a toxic fume or vapor.
 Examples include: Acetone, nitrous, and propane.
 A.R.S. § 13-3401(38).

-Prescription drugs means any drug that requires a prescription from a medical professional in order to possess legally.
+Prescription drugs means any drug that requires a prescription from a medical professional to possess legally.
 A.R.S. § 13-3401(28).

 Dangerous drugs include drugs such as methamphetamine, alprazolam, and testosterone.
 A.R.S. § 13-3401(6).

-The penalties for crimes such as these truly depend on three things: type of drug, the amount of drugs, and the nature of the crime in question.
+The penalties for crimes such as these truly depend on the type of drug, the amount of drugs, and the nature of the crime in question.

 TASC

-1. A defendant (person charged with a crime) is offered TASC by the prosecutor.
-TASC cannot be chosen by the defendant without the prosecutor’s agreement.
+1. The prosecutor offers a defendant (the person charged with a crime) TASC.
+The defendant cannot choose TASC without the prosecutor’s agreement.
 Your lawyer can ask for TASC for you.

 2. Once the prosecutor offers TASC, the defendant fills out the paperwork to suspend prosecution and begin the TASC program.
-Suspending prosecution means that the court appearances and everything to do with your charges is put on pause while you have an opportunity to complete the program.
+Suspending prosecution means that the court appearances and everything to do with your charges are paused while you complete the program.

 3. Once the paperwork is filled out, the defendant/client will appear with their lawyer in court and paperwork to request suspension of the prosecution with the judge or commissioner.
 The judge or commissioner orders that the prosecution is suspended.

-4. Very soon after the court date when the judge or commissioner suspends prosecution(usually that same day), the defendant will call the TASC program to set up an interview.
+4. Very soon after the court date, when the judge or commissioner suspends prosecution(usually that same day), the defendant will call the TASC program to schedule an interview.

-5. The interview begins the TASC program which consists of classes, often drug screens, and counseling.
-Defendants with narcotics and dangerous drug charges will enroll in AA – Alcoholics Anonymous, or NA – Narcotics Anonymous, or another organization that is similar.
+5. The interview begins with the TASC program, which consists of classes, often drug screens, and counseling.
+Defendants with narcotics and dangerous drug charges will enroll in AA – Alcoholics Anonymous, NA – Narcotics Anonymous, or another similar organization.

-6. You will be assigned a case manager that will be your point of contact with TASC during the program.
+6. You will be assigned a case manager as your point of contact with TASC during the program.

 Frequently Asked Questions About TASC